danielbodnar/awesome-stars/BY-LANG.md

 - [samhh/bukubrow-host](https://github.com/samhh/bukubrow-host) - Host application for the Bukubrow WebExtension
 - [neon-mmd/websurfx](https://github.com/neon-mmd/websurfx) - :rocket: An open source alternative to searx which provides a modern-looking :sparkles:, lightning-fast :zap:, privacy respecting :disguised_face:, secure :lock: meta search engine
 - [simeg/eureka](https://github.com/simeg/eureka) - 💡 CLI tool to input and store your ideas without leaving the terminal
-- [eza-community/eza](https://github.com/eza-community/eza) - A modern, maintained replacement for ls
+- [eza-community/eza](https://github.com/eza-community/eza) - A modern alternative to ls
 - [console-rs/console](https://github.com/console-rs/console) - A rust console and terminal abstraction
 - [console-rs/dialoguer](https://github.com/console-rs/dialoguer) - Rust utility library for nice command line prompts and similar things
 - [the-alchemists-of-arland/gray-matter-rs](https://github.com/the-alchemists-of-arland/gray-matter-rs) - A tool for easily extracting front matter out of a string.
 It is a fast Rust implementation of gray-matter.
 Parses YAML, JSON, TOML and support for custom parsers.
 Use it and let me know by giving it